cassunde/project-lib/README.md

 All project related rule where extracted to this project from [business-base](https://github.com/cassunde/business-base).

-were added new dependency in pom.xml in "business-base".
+a new dependency has been added in the pom.xml of the base business project